17chuchu/Media-Analytics-Network-based/README.md

 MongoDBManager.client = pymongo.MongoClient("mongodb://localhost:27017/")
 ```

-Thirdly, you should import the data into your MongoDB database.
+Thirdly, you should import the sample data into your MongoDB database.
+You can download sample data [here](https://drive.google.com/open?id=1GqjMegZncrWFRlZZy4nHL1xKTJ-iHaTg) since git does not allow data larger than 100mb.
 You should name the database `socialmediadatabase`, if you want the application to work right away.
 If not, you can change the database name in `System/MongoDBManager.py`.
 This line is what you will be looking for.

 ```python
 MongoDBManager.db = MongoDBManager.client["socialmediadatabase"]